The impact that smoking can have on your health and well being is greater than you might think.

 “I feel like the stroke set my life back by 20 years.
 I’ve lost my job, social life, and fitness.
 It felt like a gate had been put in front of me.
 However I am one of the lucky ones because I’m still alive and I’m determined to get back on my bike once more.” – Gillian

 Gillian is now rebuilding her life, starting by quitting smoking.
-She’s getting help to quit through Champix, a form of Nicotine Replacement Therapy.
+She’s getting help to quit through Champix, a prescription-only medication developed specifically to help people stop smoking.
 After one year of stopping smoking, risk of heart attack is reduced by half and within two years risk of stroke is reduced to half that of a non-smoker and Gillian is ready to get back to being her former self.

 Julie, 53 from Manor

 Some effects of smoking are more visible, like tooth loss.
 Julie lost her front teeth some years ago due to gum disease caused by smoking.

 Smokers are more likely to produce bacterial plaque, which leads to gum disease.
 Once infected, the gums are prevented from healing as smoking causes a lack of oxygen in the bloodstream.